 2021 Perth Remembrance Day Service

-RSLWA’s official Remembrance Day service will take place at the State War Memorial in Kings Park on 11 November 2021.
-Keep an eye out at major CBD intersections for one of 10 buglers who will sound out The Last Post in synchronisation with the Kings Park bugler just before the Minute’s Silence.
+RSLWA’s official Remembrance Day service will take place at the Flame of Remembrance, in Kings Park on 11 November 2021.
+Keep an eye out at major CBD intersections for one of many buglers who will sound out The Last Post in synchronisation with the Kings Park bugler just before the Minute’s Silence.

 Order of Proceedings: